What are the Best Tennis Racquets for Intermediate Players?

 Check The Beam Width To Gauge Power Potential

 A larger beam width means that you'll have more power on your racket .
-This makes perfect sense, since larger beams are needed for larger models, but even control rackets have variable beam widths that affect how hard you can hit the tennis ball.
+This makes perfect sense, since larger beams are needed for larger models, but even control rackets have variable beam widths that affect how hard you can hit the ball.

 Tennis racquet strings like the rackets themselves aren't all created equally.
-Most tennis racquet strings are basically made out of one of two materials: gut or synthetic materials.
+Most racquet strings are basically made out of one of two materials: gut or synthetic materials.
 Using the correct string can affect your game just as much as the racket that you're using.